LUXMAN vintage audio |

 Also the power line - leads (red) should be extended by 1 wire to get the power rail right.

-There was no spark suppression cap on the mains switch, cuasing serious sparking when the amp was switched off.
-I inserted one.
+There was no spark suppression cap on the mains switch, causing serious sparking when the amp was switched off.
+I inserted a X2 capacitor.

 Sound: